morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * WorkerQueue is used to decouple between the web tier and worker Tier.

 * WorkerQueue can be created in the environment, or an external sqs queue, the same principle as database to EB.

+### Elastic beanstalk - docker integration

+By using Docker with Elastic Beanstalk, you have an infrastructure that handles all the details of capacity provisioning, load balancing, scaling, and application health monitoring.